UCSD-ECEMAE-148/148-148-spring-2025-final-project-team-10/README.md

 https://github.com/user-attachments/assets/99eae474-88a1-4db3-a036-837bd43ad0e0

 In this video, we are plotting the location of the ESP32 tag predicted in real-time using the UWB triangulation.
 The car is placed on a desk and the tag is continuously moved around the environment and the location of the tag is plotted in real-time from the jetson connected to a monitor.
+In the plot, you can see two red dots representing the tags on the car and the blue dot representing the predicted location of the tag.
+The car is able to accurately predict the location of the tag even when it is moved around.

 - IMU sensor integration for orientation data to correct for yaw of the car.

 https://github.com/user-attachments/assets/ff7656d6-d6ba-4912-a2eb-ccfd36a7f4ab

 In this video, we are demonstrating the robustness of location prediction using sensor fusion with IMU and UWB triangulation.
 The car is placed on a stand and the tag is kept stationary.
 As the car is rotated around, the predicted location of the tag remains stable, demonstrating the robustness of measured angular deviation using the IMU sensor.
-This is crucial for accurate navigation and control of the car.
+This is crucial for accurate navigation as we need to calculate the angle that the car has rotated to accurately predict the location of the tag.

 - Car can autonomously drive to a UWB-enabled ESP32 tag even in non line-of-sight condition.